nemorixpay/NemorixPay-Readme/README.md

 By adhering to these initial architectural principles and leveraging the capabilities of the Stellar network, NemorixPay aims to deliver a robust and user-centric platform for cross-border cryptocurrency transactions.

 More details on "[Security](https://github.com/nemorixpay/NemorixPay-Readme/blob/main/security/security.md)" subsection.

+### Testing & Quality Assurance

+Mobile Testing & QA ensures that a mobile application is functional, reliable, secure, and user-friendly before and after release.
+It involves testing on different devices, OS versions, screen sizes, and network conditions to guarantee a smooth user experience.

+More details on "[Testing & Quality Assurance](https://github.com/nemorixpay/NemorixPay-Readme/blob/main/testing/testing.md)" subsection.

 ## :star:Overview of NemorixPay Phase 2 (Future!)